 Our commission structure:

-Our mission is to change that perception and to make Life Insurance accessible for everyone.
+Our mission is to change that perception and to make Life Insurance accessible to everyone.

-I hope that has helped clear up the different types of Life Insurance.
+I hope this has helped clear up any confusion around the different types of Life Insurance.

 lion.ie | making Life Insurance easier